koendv/vacuum-pump-controller/README.md

 - ``v10`` switch BO2 off
 - ``v11`` switch BO2 on

+*Restriction*: Because of the way the driver ic works, both solenoid valves can not be powered at the same time.
+Powering one solenoid valve automatically turns off the other.

 #### o - manual Output

 Sets the motor PWM manually.
 Value is a number from 0 to 100, inclusive.